Agile Testing: Best Practices, Benefits, Drawbacks, and More

 Jira

+Jira is one of the most popular project management tools widely used around the world.
 The popularity of Jira can be easily understood.
 Developed by Atlassian, this software supports integrations with third-party plugins, enabling automation of tasks, and can be used with any of the project management methodologies used in Agile.
-Moreover, it has a comprehensive reporting feature that helps create detailed reports, making it easier for the whole team to track the project’s progress at any of its phases.
+Moreover, it has a comprehensive reporting feature that helps create detailed reports, making it easier for the whole team to track the project progress at any of its phases.

 Selenium

 This is, perhaps, the most widely used automation tool in testing web applications.
 It can be used across all platforms, be it Windows, Mac, or Linux, and the majority of browsers, including Chrome, Firefox, Safari, IE, and Edge.
 The main strength of Selenium is that it’s open source.
-This means that it has wide community support that can help with any questions should you encounter any issues while using it, and it is free to use.
+This means that it has a wide community support that can help with any questions should you encounter any issues while using it, and it is free to use.
 Plus, it offers support for CI/CD tools, making it ideal for agile practices.

 Appium

 Appium is another popular agile testing tool.
-Just like Selenium, it’s open source and cross-platform, meaning it can be freely used on all platforms and devices.
+Just like Selenium, it’s an open source and cross-platform, meaning it can be freely used on all platforms and devices.
 However, the best thing about it is that it can be integrated with real devices and simulators, allowing for the testing of mobile and hybrid applications.
 A focus on mobile development and an extensive support of programming languages like Java, Python, and Ruby, set Appium aside from many other testing tools.

 JMeter